gbowne1/codebooker/CONTRIBUTING.md

 - VSCode (.vscode)
 - GitHub (.github)

-These may not be 100% correct, so we welcome any contribution to make them more accurate for React development, as we believe this will greatly improve the new user experience getting started working with our code base.
+These may not be 100% correct, so we welcome any contribution to make them more accurate for React development, as we believe this will improve the new user first-hand experience working with our code base.

 ## Tech Stack